 Program income is income received from a consulting agreement for performing training for community-based organizations and community leaders on the budget and legislative processes in the District of Columbia.
-This revenue is recognized after the services have been completed.
+This agreement ended during the year ended December 31, 2021.
+This revenue is recognized at a point in time, once the services have been completed.